-Relocating internationally is an intricate process that requires ample planning --transporting your life overseas is no small task!
-When it comes to shipping your most valuable possession to your new home country, it's important to ensure that you hire a trustworthy and qualified automobile transport company, and that you educate yourself on the complicated process.
+Moving internationally is an intricate process that requires a lot of planning -- transporting your life overseas is no small task.
+When it comes to shipping your vehicle to your new home country, it's important to ensure that you hire a trustworthy and qualified automobile transport company, and that you educate yourself on the complicated process.

-There are many laws in place regarding your vehicle's condition before it can be loaded into the shipping container or rolled onto the ship.
-Your auto mover should be aware of all of these restrictions, and capable of explaining them to you in detail.
-(These regulations may vary depending on your destination country)
+There are many rules and regulations that you might not have known about overseas car shipping.
+You need to check your vehicle's condition before it can be loaded into the shipping container or rolled onto the ship.
+Also, your international auto transport should be aware of all of these restrictions, and capable of explaining them to you in detail.
+(These rules and regulations may vary depending on your destination country)

 - Drain the car of most or all gasoline or other hazardous or flammable materials